THE FACTS What you need to know

 How does having a mental health problem affect your income?

-• The income gap for those with mental health problems is significant.
-People with anxiety and depression have a median gross annual income of £8,400 less than that of people without those conditions.
+• The income gap for those of us with mental health problems is significant.
+People with mental health problems have a median gross annual income of £2,376 less than people without mental health problems.

 • Less than half of people with mental health problems in the UK were in employment in 2018/19 compared to four in five of those without mental health problems (48% vs 79%).
 When in work, people with mental health problems are more likely to work part-time (37% vs 24%), and are overrepresented in low paying roles.
 More than one in three (37%) of those in work who have a mental health problem are in the three lowest-paid occupational groups, in contrast to one in four (26%) of those who have not had mental health problems.